clertonraf/KraftLogImport/README.md

-# KraftLog PDF Import
+# KraftLog Import

-A standalone Spring Boot application for importing exercises from PDF files into the KraftLog API.
+A standalone Spring Boot application for importing exercises and routines into the KraftLog API.

 ## Overview

-This service parses PDF files containing exercise data (in Portuguese format) and automatically imports them into KraftLog API by calling the Exercise creation endpoint.
-It handles authentication, PDF parsing, and exercise data transformation.
+This service parses PDF files containing exercise data and XLSX files containing routine data (in Portuguese format) and automatically imports them into KraftLog API.
+It handles authentication, parsing, and data transformation.

 ## Features

 - **PDF Parsing**: Extracts exercise names, video URLs, and muscle group information from structured PDFs
+- **XLSX Parsing**: Extracts complete routine structures with workouts, exercises, sets, reps, and rest intervals
-- **KraftLog API Integration**: Authenticates with KraftLog API and creates exercises one by one
+- **KraftLog API Integration**: Authenticates with KraftLog API and creates exercises and routines
 - **Configurable**: Easy configuration for KraftLog API URL and credentials
 - **Muscle Group Mapping**: Maps Portuguese muscle group names to English equivalents
-- **RESTful API**: Provides endpoints for PDF upload and processing
+- **RESTful API**: Provides endpoints for PDF and XLSX upload and processing
 - **Swagger UI**: Interactive API documentation at `/swagger-ui.html`

 ## Requirements